-Just add the script and the colorpicker will work on any input[type=color]
+Just add the script and the colorpicker will work on any input[type=color].
+Even if you add them to DOM afterwards.

 The implementation is minimal, the code is minimal, even the colorpicker itself is a mere six elements in a wrapper.